Trendyol/jest-testcontainers/DOC.md

   // when to start your tests? how to make sure container is running?
   // see below for options
   wait?: WaitConfig;
+  // array of mounts to bind local (host's) files or directories into the container file system
+  // see below to know how to specify a bind bindMounts?: BindMount[];
 }

 export type EnvironmentVariableMap = { [key: string]: string };